 Figure 11 presents event-study estimates from such a triple-difference specification.
 Panel A presents estimates for each type of insurance.
 Prior to the expansion, the pattern of the estimated coefficients for all insurance types is broadly flat and generally statistically insignificant.
 After the expansion, there is an immediate change in utilization by insurance status, with Medicaid visits surging and uninsured visits declining.
 Unlike the negative estimates of the difference-in-differences specification above, we observe no meaningful changes in the number of privately covered visits.

 Panel B of Figure 11 presents triple-difference event-study coefficients for the combined outcome of Medicaid, uninsured, and privately insured visits.
-Similar to the estimates by category, prior to the expansion these estimates are broadly flat and near zero.
+Similar to the estimates by category, prior to the expansion, these estimates are broadly flat and near zero.
 After the expansion, the estimates suggest a gradual, positive and statistically significant post-expansion increase in hospital visits.
 That pattern is consistent with individuals gaining access to insurance and changing their use of medical services, rather than simply a mechanical reclassification of existing behavior, although more research is needed to understand the mechanism driving this gradual increase.

 To explore the precise magnitude of the change depicted in these event-study figures, Table 3 presents triple-difference regression estimates.
 Considering the overall use of hospital services, the first column of Table 3 suggests that the Medicaid expansion caused an increase in the number of hospital visits.
 To interpret the magnitude of the coefficient, consider that the average ZIP Code in our sample had 24 percent of its residents made eligible for Medicaid.
 Based on the estimates in Table 3, this implies a change in utilization of approximately 1.9 percent.
 Understanding the treatment on the treated involves considering the impact of the Medicaid expansion on the share of the population with coverage.
 If we consider the overall population (i.e. the Medicaid, uninsured, and private) the increase in the share of the population with coverage is approximately 3.75 percent.
 This implies an increase in the use of hospital services of approximately 50 percent.

 Given that most of the privately insured population was largely unaffected by the expansion, this treatment-on-the-treated estimate likely overestimates the change in the use of hospital services.
 If, instead, we consider the change in insurance status for the population most directly affected by the expansion (i.e. the Medicaid and uninsured population), the implied change in the use of hospital services is much smaller and likely a more-accurate estimate of the actual change in behavior.
-The expansion is associated with a 9.6 percentage-point increase in the share of the Medicaid and uninsured population with insurance coverage.
+The expansion is associated with a 9.6-percentage-point increase in the share of the Medicaid and uninsured population with insurance coverage.
 This implies an increase in the use of hospitals services by each newly insured person of approximately 20 percent.

 The last two columns of Table 3 estimate the change in utilization by the type of visit.
 These estimates show that the overall increase in hospital visits was almost entirely driven by outpatient ED visits for deferrable conditions.
 This pattern of estimates is intuitive.
 Medicaid expansion effectively lowers the price of an ED visit for the patient, and so we would expect for an increase in visits for those that are discretionary.
 Appendix Figure A5 presents the corresponding event studies for these outcomes.
 These again suggest that the increase in outpatient ED visits was gradual in the post-expansion months and not a sharp reclassification.